PhoenixPan/FrontEndDevelopment/css-introduction.md

 <div>Fixed</div>
 <p>Down</p>
 ```
 #####absolute: relative to its parent element(except static).However; if an absolute positioned element has no positioned ancestors, it uses the document body, and moves along with page scrolling;

+*Absolute positioned elements are removed from the normal flow, and can overlap elements.

 #####Overlapping: an overlapping element has to be positioned(except static).
 An element with greater stack order is always in front of an element with a lower stack order.
 If two elements have the same stack, the one declared later will be displayed on the top;
 ```
 z-index: -1;  // set the stack order of an element